raghavendrashande/esolang/README.md

 # BasicLang

-BasicLang is a minimal, experimental esolang designed for simplicity and readability while still being quirky enough to stand out.
+BasicLang is a minimal, experimental esoteric language designed for simplicity and readability while still being quirky enough to stand out.
 It supports basic variables, loops, conditionals, printing, and program exit codes — all with a playful syntax.

 ## ✨ Syntax Overview